 The Hornsby Development Control Plan 2013 (DCP 2013) provides standards and regulations that apply when carrying out development within the Hornsby LGA and supports the Hornsby LEP 2013.
 Under the DCP, the area is still identified as a rural area, subject to standard rural development controls.
-The provisions of the DCP where relevant and not inconsistent with the provisions of the Seniors Housing SEPP would be addressed in any future DA lodged for the proposal.
+The provisions of the DCP where relevant and not inconsistent with the provisions of the Seniors Living SEPP would be addressed in any future DA lodged for the proposal.

-The concept developed by Calder Flower has respected the surrounding rural character by incorporating increased setbacks to the tree-lined frontage to Old Northern Road.
+The concept developed by Calder Flower has respected the surrounding rural character by incorporating increased setbacks to Old Northern Road and Franlee Road.
 The building designs have also had consideration for the design, landscaping and setback controls for buildings in the rural areas under Part 2 of the DCP.